oucar/lentil-jsx/README.md

 - When running from an installed npm package - after installing the package globally, use `npx lentil-jsx serve [options] [command]` or `lentil-jsx serve [options] [command]` directly.
 - https://www.npmjs.com/org/lentil-jsx
 - `npm run prepublishOnly` needs to be run before publishing the package to npm.
 This will build the package and create a dist folder.
+- `lerna clean`, `lerna bootstrap`, `npm start`

+- Issues that I was not able to reproduce:
+  - Lerna bootstrap removes the "scripts" property from the package.json file, only in @lentil-jsx/local-client.
+This happened only once consistently, after running `lerna clean` and `lerna bootstrap`.
+I had to manually copy the "scripts" property from an earlier commit to fix the issue.

 # Brainstorming
 - Mongodb implementation for saving users' code, where users can share their codes and "notebooks" with others.